-Devfile.yml and devcontainer.json are both standards to describe development containers.
+Devfile.yml and devcontainer.json are both standards to describe development containers (e.g. to describe Cloud Development Environments; see: Devfile and devcontainer as standards for configuring Cloud Development Environments).
 Different implementations exist that take these standards and deploy a container based on these files.

 When I first heard about devfile, my first thought was: What’s the difference to Dockerfile?
 A Dockerfile also describes a container, no matter whether it is a production, development or any other container.
 I also wondered: Why do I need a specific standard for development environments?
 Isn’t a container a container, and what’s inside it shouldn’t matter to the standard that describes it?